mhilbrunner/swade-sundries/README.md

 A list of items to hide can be set in module settings.
 Items with matching SWIDs will be hidden from the inventory tab for players.

+## Scrolling Status Text

+Adds Scrolling Status Text support for changes to Wounds, Fatigue and Conviction for either player-owned tokens, NPCs or both.

 ## Roll Reminders

 ![Roll reminders sexample screenshot](.github/asset/roll-reminders.webp)